blazcode/BgAssist/README.md

 # BgAssist
+BgAssist is designed to complement [BgInfo](https://docs.microsoft.com/en-us/sysinternals/downloads/bginfo) in virtual desktop environments.

-BgAssist improves VDI end user experiences by detecting system display changes and triggering BgInfo to execute, refreshing the users desktop background.
-Addtionally, BgAssist allows users to customize their desktop experience by allowing them to choose from many administrator defined configurations.
-BgAssist is written to use mininmal system resources, consuming only ~12 MB RAM and nearly zero CPU per session.
+BgAssist improves virtual deskop end user experience by maintaining a consistent desktop background appearance and giving users administrator defined customization options.
+When BgAssist.exe is launched on session creation, it listens for system display changes and triggers BgInfo to update the Desktop Background.
+The user's desktop background will automatically adjust when the client window resizes/resolution changes.
+Addtionally, administrators can provide multiple BgInfo configuration files, allowing users choose their wallpaper either for color preference, functionality, or accessibility needs.
+The executable is written to use mininmal system resources, consuming only ~12 MB RAM and nearly zero CPU per session.

 BgAssist will trigger desktop background refreshes on:
 * BgAssist startup